LouisNockJr/activedirectory-accountmanagement/README.md

 -  Choose:
    - **Add a new forest**
    - Root domain name: `capsulecorporation.com`
-- Create a Directory Services Restore Mode (DSRM) password (can match the admin password).
+- Create a Directory Services Restore Mode (DSRM) password.
+(We will be matching the CapsuleCorpAdmin password, see below)
 - Complete the configuration and **restart** the VM.
 - After restart, log in as:
-    `capsulecorporation.com\CapsuleCorpAdmin`
+  - Username: `capsulecorporation.com\CapsuleCorpAdmin`
+  - Password: `TimeTravel92`

 </p>
 <br />